JMencius/MethQC-paper-code/README.md

 This repository archives the pipelines and source codes used in the MethQC manuscript.

 ## Contents
 The contents are organized into five main folders.
-Please feel free to click on any title to view the detailed `README.md`.
+Please feel free to click on any title to view the step by step instructions.

 1. [Process and QC for ONT data](./ONT/scripts/ONT.md)
    - Preprocess of ONT data
-   - Calculate correlation with oxBS-seq
+   - Modkit pileup of methylation sites
+   - Run MethQC quality control

 2. [Process and QC for PacBio data](./PacBio/scripts/pacbio.md)
    - Preprocess of PacBio data
-   - Calculate correlation with oxBS-seq
+   - Modkit pileup of methylation sites
+   - Run MethQC quality control

 3. [MethQC on 161 groups of ONT data from Human Pangenome Reference Consortium (HPRC)](./HPRC/scripts/HPRC.md)